THE NATURE RESERVE

 This urban wildlife haven can be found in the heart Lewes, just off Cliffe High Street and close to the train station.

 Right next to the meandering River Ouse, it makes a great getaway from the hustle and bustle of the town.

 Nestling on the flood plain of the River Ouse, the reserve was once a busy railway marshalling yard that has now been reclaimed by nature.
 The area where the railway sidings once stood is now crammed with wildflowers which buzz with life.
 The reserve also boasts 4 distinct water habitats that are vital to different forms of wildlife:

 All of these habitats are fed by Winterbourne stream, which flows through the middle of the reserve and under giant tidal sluice gates into the River Ouse.
-This chalk stream is fed by water which has filtered through the surrounding Downland hills and only runs when it’s been raining.
+This chalk stream is fed by water which has filtered through the surrounding Downland chalk hills and only runs when it’s been raining.
 In winter the stream regularly overflows and fills these habitats with fresh water, keeping them in top condition.
-In the woodland once stood a large Victorian town house; the Leighside Estate.
-This contained formal gardens and landscaped fishponds.
-These are interspersed with large railway Poplars and some exotic specimens, including a fantastic Holm Oak and Swamp Cyprus.
+A large Victorian house, Leighside, once stood in the woodland; the Leighside Estate had formal gardens and landscaped fishponds which were interspersed with large railway Poplars and some exotic specimens, including a fantastic Holm Oak and Swamp Cyprus.